CAREER GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 1The ECS (Electrotechnical Certification Scheme) card is the industry-recognised identity card for electricians and electrical workers in the UK.
+1. 01The ECS (Electrotechnical Certification Scheme) card is the industry-recognised identity and competence card for electricians and electrical workers in the UK.
+It carries the CSCS logo, so it is accepted on CSCS-controlled sites.

-• 3The gold Installation Electrician card requires the AM2 practical assessment, C&G 2382 (18th Edition), C&G 2391, and an NVQ Level 3.
-BS 7671 Reg 651.4 requires periodic inspection and testing to be carried out by skilled persons competent in such work — the 2391 qualification demonstrates exactly that competence.
+3. 03The gold Installation Electrician card is built on an NVQ Level 3, the AM2 practical assessment, C&G 2382 (BS 7671) and C&G 2391 (inspection and testing).
+BS 7671 Reg 651.5 requires periodic inspection and testing to be carried out by one or more skilled persons competent in such work, and Reg 641.6 says the same for initial verification — the 2391 is how you evidence that competence.

 01 · Career Guide